pete-thompson/selenium-spotfire-dotnet/Readme.md

 }
 ```

+### A note on Headless mode

+Running Chrome in "headless" mode means that it runs without any visible user interface (UI).
+This is generally
+useful when running automation since you wouldn't want the UI to appear on screen, or you might be running
+the automation on a build server unattended.
+There are unfortunately restrictions to headless mode,
+mostly due to the fact that headless Chrome doesn't support extensions.
+The SpotfireDriver makes use
+of extensions for two capabilities - so these are not available in headless mode:
+* Passing of credentials to a browser 'challenge' (see Authentication below) - the ```SetCredentials``` method.
+* Hiding the browser's download bar when data is downloaded.
+This functionality ensures that Spotfire
+visualisations stay the same size as expected when using capabilities like collecting the data from a table visualisation.
+Unfortunately this means that headless tests might see strange resize behaviour.

+The [Selenium-Spotfire-Dotnet Docker container](https://github.com/pete-thompson/selenium-spotfire-dotnet-docker) has been built to work around these restrictions.
+Applications that are
+executed inside this container can use Chrome in normal mode without a UI appearing - the Chrome UI is
+sent to an X Windows virtual frame buffer, meaning that Chrome believes it's rendering a UI but nothing is visible.

 ### Debug logging

 The driver generates debug log messages which can be sent to the console.
 Sub-classes of the driver can capture these messages